skip to content

 Two students write about their research supported by Whitten Studentships, which were donated by a private benefactor.

-Amelia Hood (began PhD 2015, completed 2019) The effects of habitat management on biodiversity and ecosystem functions in oil palm plantations in Sumatra, Indonesia
+The effects of habitat management on biodiversity and ecosystem functions in oil palm plantations in Sumatra, Indonesia

-Oil palm plantations are now a major global habitat type.
-In these plantations, palm trees grow to 14m tall, and below them is often a diverse understory that is several metres high.
-Management of this understory is highly variable, some plantation owners chemically remove it, while others allow it to regrow.
-I experimentally tested the impact of understory vegetation management on biodiversity and ecosystem functions in oil palm plantations in Indonesia.
-I found that retaining vegetation was better for many animal taxa, including Leopard cats and ants.
-By conducting removal experiments on ants, I showed that ants were a key group for pest control and resource removal, which are important for crop health.
+In oil palm plantations there is often a diverse understory beneath the tall palm trees.
+Management of this understory is highly variable: some plantation owners chemically remove it, while others allow it to regrow.
+I experimentally tested the impact of understory vegetation management on biodiversity and ecosystem function and found that retaining vegetation was better for many animal taxa, including Leopard cats and ants.

 I am extremely grateful to have had this opportunity to work in the University of Cambridge, and in the nurturing community in the Zoology Department in particular.
-As a member of the Equality and Wellbeing Committee, I have come to appreciate the effort that goes into making sure the students here are happy.

-Madeleine Emms (2017) Demography of Red Sea reef fishes since the last glacial period
+Demography of Red Sea reef fishes since the last glacial period

 This studentship has enabled me to study at Cambridge, to work on a relevant and exciting project in this time of environmental change, and to develop more collaborations with colleagues by the Red Sea – a fascinating environment in itself.